erbalo/go-training/chapter3/README.md

 - Append an order line
 - Update an order line
 - Remove an order line
-- Print the total price in EURO
+- Print the total price

 ## Interfaces